Vilucas/ft_linear_regression/README.md

 Implementation of a linear regression in python
 Here we predict the price of a car based on a mileage, it was a good introduction to ML.

-Here I used a simple normalization and the gradient descent algorythm
+Here I used a simple normalization and the gradient descent algorithm

 # Usage